bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

       OverrideProject: com.acme.solution:MyCustomerAdaption

-Default Rest Client entity processing changed to buffered
+Default REST Client entity processing changed to buffered
 *********************************************************

 |tag-ops-changed|

-Since we are using the *ApacheConnectorProvider* as default provider for Rest Clients also the default of entity processing has changed from :code:`BUFFERED` to :code:`CHUNKED`.
-Which means that the http header :code:`Content-length` is not set which makes trouble with a lot of services.
+Since we are using the *ApacheConnectorProvider* as the default provider for Rest Clients, the default entity processing has changed from :code:`BUFFERED` to :code:`CHUNKED`.
+This means that the HTTP header :code:`Content-length` is not set which makes trouble with a lot of services.
 You can fix this by switching to chunked processing again.
-Change your Rest Client config and set the property :code:`jersey.config.client.request.entity.processing` to :code:`CHUNKED`.
+Change your REST Client config and set the property :code:`jersey.config.client.request.entity.processing` to :code:`CHUNKED`.

 System Database Cache Configuration and MBean (JMX)